jeffrisandy/data_modeling_nosql/README.md

 They'd like a data engineer to create an Apache Cassandra database with tables designed to optimize queries on song play analysis, and bring you on the project.
-The objective is to create a database schema and ETL pipeline for this analysis.
+The objective is to create a database and ETL pipeline for this analysis.

-They'd like a data engineer to create an Apache Cassandra database which can create queries on song play data to answer the questions, and wish to bring you on the project.
-The objective is to create a database for this analysis.

 For example, they want to ask the following three question:
 1. Provide the artist, song title and song's length in the music app history that was heard during